Robust Sublinear Convergence Rates for Iterative Bregman Projections: Iterative KL Projections

 Since the constraints are affine, problem~\eqref{eq:KL-primal} can be solved by iterative Bregman projection using the KL Bregman divergence.
 Starting from $x^{(0)} = \zC$, it performs the two-step sweep

-When each projection has a closed form, or can be computed with only a few inexpensive inner iterations, \eqref{eq:P1}–\eqref{eq:P2} provide an efficient outer loop.
-For instance, Section~\ref{subsec:sinkh-analysis} revisits the classical optimal-transport splitting that yields Sinkhorn’s method, Section~\ref{subsec-splitting-constr} introduces a new splitting for the Wasserstein-1 flow formulation on graphs.
+When each projection has a closed form, or can be computed with only a few inexpensive inner iterations, $(P_1)$--$(P_2)$ provide an efficient outer loop.
+For instance, Appendix~\ref{app-app:sinkhorn-ot} revisits the classical optimal-transport splitting that yields Sinkhorn’s method, while Section~\ref{subsec-splitting-constr} introduces a new splitting for the Wasserstein-1 flow formulation on graphs.